Organic market in Ukraine

-Organic market in Ukraine is a segment of the economy aimed at the production, circulation and consumption of organic products.
+The organic market in Ukraine is a segment of the economy aimed at the production, circulation and consumption of organic products.
 The organic market in Ukraine includes the cultivation, production and/or circulation of various agri-food products in accordance with the organic production standards established by Ukrainian and/or international legislation.
 This market is an important segment of the Ukrainian agriculture and consumer market, which contributes to the preservation of the environment, maintenance of soil, plant, animal and human health, and development of sustainable agriculture.